 ProjectsA brief summary of ongoing and completed projects

-Three new information boards are in the process of being designed.
-They will give an introduction to Barrow’s fascinating history and, together with the Village Trail, help residents and visitors to understand more about our village.
-One will be situated in the Market Place on the back of the bus shelter and another next to the Vicar’s Room.
-A third board will be sited at Barrow Haven.
-Each will also carry a QR code, enabling people to quickly access more detailed information on the Barrow-upon-Humber website.
+Three new information boards have been installed, one in the Market Place, one on the wall of the Vicar’s Room near the Church and one in Barrow Haven by the station..
+They give an introduction to Barrow’s fascinating history and, together with the Village Trail, help residents and visitors to understand more about our village.
+Each board carries a QR code, enabling people to quickly access more detailed information on the Barrow-upon-Humber website.

 The Market Cross (ongoing)

 The stump of a medieval cross is a well-known landmark in Barrow and is a Scheduled Ancient Monument.
 It has suffered some unsympathetic repairs in the past and is in need of some TLC.
 In collaboration with North Lincolnshire Council and English Heritage, we wish to see the monument repaired with more appropriate materials.
 The photograph shows the cross in the late 19th century.
 The ironwork on the top is a gas lamp, part of a Victorian ‘improvement’.

 We were fortunate in being awarded a grant from SSE’s Sustainable Development Fund to enable new seating to be installed in the Market Place.
 These have now been installed and have been generally welcomed and are much used.
 All are made from FSC Certified Very Durable Hardwood and carry motifs and wording celebrating the life and work of John Harrison.
 Following their installation they were officially handed over to the parish Council who now have the responsibility for their on-going care and maintenance.